Spring Training Baseball and Golf in Scottsdale

 In addition, TPC Scottsdale, home to the Waste Management Phoenix Open, is only 10 minutes from Salt River Fields, giving fans an opportunity to walk in the footsteps of their PGA TOUR heroes before watching the Major League stars in action.

-The 2014 World Series Champion San Francisco Giants call Scottsdale Stadium home for spring training.
+The San Francisco Giants call Scottsdale Stadium home for spring training.
 The stadium is located in heart of downtown Scottsdale and is in close proximity to a selection of outstanding golf courses.
 Among these is Camelback Golf Club which offers 36 holes of championship golf and a 36,000 square-foot, pueblo-style clubhouse that captures the essence of Southwestern culture.
-Also close by is the Phoenician Golf Resort, which boasts three compelling nine-hole tracks that play through the foothills of Scottsdale’s landmark, Camelback Mountain.
+Also close by is McCormick Ranch Golf Club, a Scottsdale mainstay.
+It features 36 holes of park style golf that's perfect for any level of golfer.